danielberkompas/ex_twilio/README.md

 For more in-depth documentation, see the generated docs for each module.

+### Making and Receiving Calls

+See the [CALLING_TUTORIAL.md](CALLING_TUTORIAL.md) file for instructions on making and receiving calls from the browser with ExTwilio.

 ## Contributing

 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for contribution guidelines.